metagraph-dev/metagraph/docs/user_guide/resolver.rst

 The alternative approach is to remove auto-translation of inputs by explicitly calling the desired concrete algorithm.

-This is done to calling the abtract version with the additional suffix of the plugin name where the concrete version was registered.
+This is done by calling the abstract version with the additional suffix of the plugin name where the concrete version was registered.

 For example, the NetworkX version of triangle_count is registered in the ``core_networkx`` plugin.